Home » How To Deal With Nurse Burnout

 Improve Scheduling

 Nurse supervisors should always work towards creating a humane schedule that their staff can work for, with shift lengths being 9 hours at maximum.
-If you are a nurse, make sure your employers are treating you and your fellow nurses well.
-Do not allow yourself to be worked overtime, rather try negotiating a schedule that will allow you to live a balanced life that allows you the time for yourself and your loved ones.
+If you happen to be a nurse, check whether the organizational leaders are leading with their heart or not, and whether your organization treats all of its nurses equally well.

 Seek Support